Minuteman Catalog Help

 You can search the Minuteman catalog, view My Account, renew checked out items, place requests, all from your mobile phone.
 There is no application to install.

-(Any Minuteman iPhone apps available on the Internet have been developed by individuals and are not supported by the Minuteman Library Network.)
+(Any Minuteman apps available on the Internet have been developed by individuals and are not supported by the Minuteman Library Network.)

 How do I find out when libraries are open, driving directions, and other library-related information?